genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/07_glossary/01_glossary.md

 Akka is a set of open-source libraries for designing scalable, resilient systems that span processor cores and networks.
 [Akka](https://akka.io/docs/) provides low-level code to deliver reliable behaviour, fault tolerance, and high performance.

+In the Genesis low-code platform, Akka is used to help manage the communication between clusters; specifically, this is for identifying members of the cluster, and for monitoring joiners and leavers.

 ## Amazon Elastic Compute Cloud

 Known as EC2.